 These offers are similar to Amex’s, with a mix of lump sum rewards, extra rewards per dollar spent, and special partnerships (such as a complimentary DoorDash DashPass).
 Some offers are automatically registered, while others are opt-in.
 However, RBC doesn’t have as many cash back offers, and the value of the kickbacks is usually orders of magnitude less than what Amex provides.

-We’ve also recently seen Air Canada mimic Amex Offers on their co-branded cards with TD and CIBC.
-In summer 2021, they had a “Spend X, Get Y” offer for cash rebates on Air Canada purchases.
+In the past, we’ve also seen Air Canada mimic Amex Offers on their co-branded cards with TD and CIBC.
+In the summer of 2021, Air Canada had a “Spend X, Get Y” offer for cash rebates on Air Canada purchases.
 Registration was done via Aeroplan, not the banks, as we see a closer integration of loyalty programs with credit cards.

 Amex Offers are yet another great way that American Express provides superior value for its members.
 They come in all shapes and sizes, and any cardholder should be on the lookout for these additional ways to squeeze a bit more value out of their credit card strategy.